thinhunan/wonder8-promotion-rule/README.md

 [中文说明](README_CN.md)
 #### overall
-As one of the most complex activities in the sales process, I have not found a good 'marketing promotion' infrastructure.
+As one of the most complex activities in the sales process, Marketing Promotion hasn't a good infrastructure to deal.
 So, the Wonder8.promotion engine comes.

 ##### Features: